Lyonsmasawa/Password-locker/README.md

 ### Description

-This is a basic python application for password management
+This is a basic python application for password management, The user can create account to store credential, It allows adding, deleting and viewing of stored credentials.

 ## Project Peek
 <img src="peek.png">